macccorehenni/ten-stories/Main Story/The College of the Unheard Chapter Two.md

-\
 ---
 aliases:
   - The Parents
-sticker: lucide//rocking-chair
+sticker: lucide//hourglass
-word-goal: 8000
+linter-yaml-title-alias: The Parents
 ---

 # The Parents